-Police charge 3 in shooting deaths of 2 NY teenage brothers
+3 charged in shooting deaths of 2 teenage brothers from Cuba

 - Woman killed in wrong-way collision with ambulance on I-5

+Police said the brothers had a slight acquaintance with Davis.
+They were still trying to determine why the brothers agreed to meet her.

+The Post-Standard newspaper reported the brothers, their father and their younger sister arrived in the United States from Cuba after their mother died about five years ago.

 The older brother was a sophomore at Le Moyne College, in suburban DeWitt.
-His sibling was a senior at a Syracuse high school.
+The younger brother was a senior at a Syracuse high school.

+Scores of people, including some of the brothers’ teachers and professors, gathered Wednesday for a memorial service in an auditorium at Le Moyne, a private Jesuit college.
+Friends described the siblings as hardworking and well-liked.

+Le Moyne Dean Jim Joseph told the newspaper that Ismael Diaz-Marrero was working two jobs, including one at the college, to put himself through school.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the victim’s surname is Diaz-Marrero, not Diaz-Morrero.